 Karen Douglass Sadler is Founder and Director of the World Arts Film Festival and the Jacksonville, Florida-based, ArtLife Productions, a multicultural arts resource for schools and communities, serving over 500,000 children and adults in 10 years through performances, events, workshops, and festivals.

 Sadler started her career in broadcast commercial television in New York City and produced a lot of commercial spots and music videos before moving to Florida.
-She co-founded the Jacksonville Film Festival and later established a series of film education programs to provide experiential opportunities for youth with industry professionals.
-Sadler is responsible for bringing Hollywood Director Joey Travolta to the First Coast for four consecutive years, working with him to produce the first filmmaking program for children on the autism spectrum in Florida, sponsored by the HEAL Foundation and the PGA Tour.
+She co-founded the Jacksonville Film Festival in 2002 and going on to establish a series of film education programs of her own to provide film opportunities for youth with industry professionals.
+Sadler is responsible for bringing Hollywood Director Joey Travolta to Florida's First Coast for four consecutive years, working with him to produce the first filmmaking program for children on the autism spectrum in Florida, sponsored by the HEAL Foundation and the PGA Tour.
 In 2011 at the College of Education, University of North Florida, Sadler presented the Autism Film Seminar, an elective credit course, teaching filmmaking techniques to exceptional education teacher candidates.
-With the inception of World Arts Education, Sadler has founded a 501(c)3 non-profit with a team of supporters in New York, Los Angeles and Jacksonville.
+With the inception of World Arts Education, Sadler has founded a 501(c)3 non-profit with a team of supporters in New York, Los Angeles, and Jacksonville.
 Their mission is to help provide film educational opportunities for all ages and abilities, including those with special needs.
-Sadler holds a degree in Fine Arts and Cinema, and is pursuing graduate studies at NYU Tisch School of the Arts.
+Sadler holds a degree in Fine Arts and Cinema, and a graduate degree in Cinema Studies from New York University, Tisch School of the Arts.
 Formerly of Montreal, Canada, Sadler currently lives in Ponte Vedra Beach, FL and New York City.